krenalis/krenalis/README.md

 npm install
 ```

-It is recommended to add the `/assets/node_modules/` directory your local `.gitignore` file.

 ### 2. Configure and add certificates

 Add a configuration file `config.yaml` (see `config.example.yaml`) in the same directory of